Our sole focus is to help our students and employees protect themselves and others, and to support them in every way we can at this difficult time.

 Changes to tenancy

 There is a charge of £50 to make changes or cancel a signed accommodation contract, for example changing your guarantor details.

-These details are also contained in the contract terms and conditions
+Full details of our cancellation policy can be found on the Cancellation Policy tab and are also contained in the contract terms and conditions

 Beyond the Box Student will not permit the use of the internet for the transmission or receipt of material which is considered to be offensive, in breach of policies on equal opportunities and harassment, discrimination and bullying.